chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 _could_ lead to assertion failures even though any of the not yet cleared nodes inside this dead sub-loop will never be executed at runtime.

-### CastII Node Updates Are Updated - Hoisted Predicates Are Not
+### CastII Nodes Are Updated - Hoisted Predicates Are Not

 How did we end up in this situation?
 The problem is that each time we are updating the initial value of the induction variable, the stride and/or the limit of the loop, the involved `CastII` node for the array index (and potentially